Pope questions vaccine skeptics, including cardinals

 “It’s a bit strange, because humanity has a history of friendship with vaccines,” Francis said, noting that children for decades have been vaccinated against measles, mumps and polio “and no one said anything.”

-He hypothesized that the “virulence of uncertainty” was due to the diversity of COVID-19 vaccines, the quick approval time and the plethora of “arguments that created this division” and fear.
-Medical experts say vaccines have been tested and used on billions of people and have been proven to be effective in reducing serious hospitalizations and deaths.
+He hypothesized that the “virulence of uncertainty” was due to the diversity of COVID-19 vaccines, the quick approval time and the plethora of “arguments that created this division,” and fear.
+Medical experts say vaccines have been tested and used on tens of millions of people and have been proven to be effective in reducing serious hospitalizations and deaths.

+Significantly, Francis didn’t cite the religious objection used by some who refuse the vaccines.
+Some conservatives have refused to get the shots citing the remote and indirect connection to lines of cells derived from aborted fetuses.

+The Vatican’s doctrine office has said it is “morally acceptable” for Catholics to receive COVID-19 vaccines based on research that used cells derived from aborted fetuses.
+Francis has said it would be “suicide” not to get the jab and both Francis and Emeritus Pope Benedict XVI have been fully vaccinated with Pfizer-BioNTech shots.

-The pope noted that the Vatican had vaccinated its residents, staff and their families “with the exception of a very small group.”
-The Vatican gave Pfizer-BioNTech vaccine shots to its residents, as well as to some homeless people and refugees.
+Francis noted that the Vatican had vaccinated its residents, staff and their families “with the exception of a very small group” and “they’re studying how to help them.”

+For those who are still afraid, he said: “They have to clarify that and talk with serenity.”

 (Copyright (c) 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)